 Employee remuneration directly related to mineral exploration projects and corporate development were allocated to those specific activities rather than to operations.
 The departure of a senior employee in the second quarter of 2018 was replaced by a junior employee which reduced salaries and allowed cost savings as the Company continues to deplete its cash funds for its exploration activities.
-This savings was offset by lower technical employee allocations to exploration projects which activities subsided in the first quarter of 2019 as its 2018 planned exploration projects ended.
+This savings was offset by lower technical employee allocations to exploration projects which activities subsided in the first quarter of 2019 as its 2018 planned exploration projects ended, but allocations to exploration projects increased in the second quarter of 2019.
+The Company renegotiated the remuneration payable to a technical senior officer which was reduced by 50% effective May 1, 2019, given the reduced level of exploration activities in the foreseeable future which would reduce employee remuneration in operations and projects.
 In the fourth quarter of 2018, technical employee allocation was higher for mineral exploration costs due to the metallurgical test-work for the Cervantes property and airborne geophysical survey and interpretation of historic data for the Tombstone property, resulting in reduced technical employee cost allocation to general and administration.

 In the first quarter of 2018, legal services were provided for regulatory compliance review which continued into the second quarter and included modification to the Company's disclosure policies, and corporate disclosures and filings in Canada and USA for those respective corporate entities.
-Minimal legal services were necessitated for its corporate affairs and regulatory compliance in the third and fourth quarters of 2018 as the Company focused on its exploration programs for the Cervantes and Tombstone projects which continued into the first quarter of 2019 resulting in nominal legal fees being incurred mainly for annual corporate filings in the USA for its US subsidiaries.
+Minimal legal services were necessitated for its corporate affairs and regulatory compliance in the third and fourth quarters of 2018 as the Company focused on its exploration programs for the Cervantes and Tombstone projects which continued into the first and second quarters of 2019 resulting in nominal legal fees being incurred mainly for annual corporate filings in the USA for its US subsidiary.

-Office and sundry include ancillary office support facilities for the Company's activities, and include office rent, telecommunications and software and systems training.
-These expenses were similar for both comparable quarters in 2018 and 2019 and generally more fixed than other functional expense categories.
+Office and sundry include ancillary office support facilities for the Company's activities, and include insurance, office rent, telecommunications and software and systems support and licensing.
+Insurance remain comparable given no changes in its directors and officers and commercial liability insurance coverages.
+Office and sundry and rent are generally more fixed than other functional expense categories, but were lower in the second quarter of 2019.
 The use of shared office facilities has allowed rent and commitments to be nominal.
 There were no refinements or upgrades to its accounting ERP systems in Canada and Mexico including for its third party cloud server providers to host its accounting system, data and emails.
+In 2019, the Company licensed software to assist with geologic mapping.